 The largest and perhaps most powerful of these organization is the Financial Industry Regulatory Authority (FINRA).
 FINRA, like other SROs, is not connected to federal or state governments.
 It is an independent non-profit organization, and its mission is to protect investors from fraudulent or dishonest practices on the part of finance professionals and promote integrity throughout the market.

 Many financial advisor agreements contain a clause that requires investors to use FINRA arbitration proceedings to resolve any disputes.
-While the arbitration process is not the same as a lawsuit, individuals often seek out the advice and representation of investment attorneys who specialize in FINRA arbitration.
+While the arbitration process is not the same as a lawsuit, individuals often seek out the advice and representation of securities fraud lawyers who specialize in FINRA arbitration.

 What is FINRA Arbitration?